FAQ: Practicing at Hokyoji

 Hokyoji sits on 105 forested acres of land, and comprises two main buildings and a series of small outbuildings.
 We have indoor sleeping accommodations for a maximum of 15 people (depending on season); it is also possible for participants to bring tents and camp in the meadow.
 The zendo holds a maximum of 24 people for zazen and meditation.

 While Hokyoji is a place of residential practice, it’s not a “monastery” with a large group of long-term resident practitioners that engages in a daily round of formal observances or clerical training.
-There are three full time residents on site, and a small group of lay and ordained practitioners that come and go regularly.
-Outside of special practice events, the full time residents participate together in a daily schedule of zazen, chanting and work.
+There are two residents on site, and a small group of lay and ordained practitioners that come and go regularly.
+Outside of special practice events, the residents participate together in a daily schedule of zazen, chanting and work.
 Others are welcome to visit and follow this schedule, though most visitors come to Hokyoji as part of a practice event.

 Are there any prerequisites for Hokyoji practice events?

 Mindfulness days include an optional introduction to meditation just prior to the official start.
 While there are no formal prerequisites for sesshin and practice periods, it’s assumed that participants know how to do zazen, can sit for 40 minutes, and are familiar with taking formal meals using oryoki.
 Those who need training in the use of oryoki can receive it at the beginning of the sesshin upon request.

 What are the travel options for getting to Hokyoji?

 Hokyoji sits close to the intersection of the Minnesota, Iowa and Wisconsin borders; the airport and train station in LaCrosse (WI) are about 45 minutes away.
 We may be able to pick up visitors arriving in LaCrosse, though rental cars are available at the airport as well.
 Hokyoji is about an hour and a half drive from Rochester, three hours from Madison, and four hours from the Twin Cities or Des Moines.